joshh-ye/HyprV4/README.md

 ```
 git clone https://github.com/joshh-ye/HyprV4.git
 ```
-### Note: the following also have my personal preferences
+**Note: if you clone this repository the hyprland and waybar configurations are to my preferences**

-OR instead of apply following fixes:
+### OR instead of apply following fixes:

-##Right after git cloning SolDoesTech's HyprV4 respository when installing arch.
+## Right after git cloning SolDoesTech's HyprV4 respository when installing arch.
 **nwg-look-bin issue**
 run VIM on '_set-hypr_' file
 find 'nwg-look-bin' using / vim find function